yonatanrozin/Max-Pink-Trombone/README.md

   - Modulate the signal (probably with a sine wave) to create vibrato effects.
   - Input a message ```tenseness <float 0-1>``` to adjust the voice tenseness, a timbral property between an unpitched whisper and a harsh, strained sound.
 A "natural" speaking voice is around 0.6, but it may vary depending on the voice frequency.
   - Input a message ```intensity <float 0-1>``` to adjust the voice intensity (volume).
-- Inlet 2 (signal) connects to the Max equivalent of the "aspiration filter", which produces filtered white noise used to simulate the sound of breath in low-tenseness voices.
-  - This filter is recreated in Max using ```[noise~] -> [/~ 2] -> [reson~ 1 500 0.5]```.
 - Outlet 1 (signal) outputs the raw glottal source, without aspiration.
   - Optionally, route this signal through an EQ (or some other effect/filter?) to create voices with different timbres (feminine voices, etc).
   - Alternatively, you may choose to use a different audio source entirely and leave this outlet unconnected.
-- Outlet 2 (signal) is aspiration noise resulting from low tenseness values.
+- Outlet 2 (signal) outputs aspiration noise resulting from low tenseness values.
 You'll typically add this signal to the glottal source before routing to the tract.
 Alternatively, you may choose to use only the aspiration signal and replace the glottal source with any other audio source to make it "talk".
-- Outlet 3 (signal) is a noise modulator value which should be connected directly to inlet 2 of ```[gen~ tract_processor]```.
+- Outlet 3 (signal) outputs a noise modulator signal which should be connected directly to inlet 2 of ```[gen~ tract_processor]```.

 ### Vocal Tract
 The vocal tract filters an audio source according to a set of tract "diameters" specifying the vocal tract shape, which is affected mainly by the position of the tongue and lips.
 By default, this audio source is the glottal output, which is the combined signal of the glottal source and aspiration noise, but you may choose to keep only the aspiration and replace the glottal source with any other audio signal.
 By manipulating the shape of the vocal tract precisely over time, you can create speech patterns.